San Francisco International Airport: History

+Mills Field

-The City and County of San Francisco first leased 150 acre at the present airport site on March 15, 1927, for what was then to be a temporary and experimental airport project.
-San Francisco held a dedication ceremony at the airfield, officially named the Mills Field Municipal Airport of San Francisco, on May 7, 1927, on the 150-acre cow pasture.
+The City and County of San Francisco first leased, from the Darius Ogden Mills estate, 150 acre at the present airport site on March 15, 1927, for what was then to be a temporary and experimental airport project.
+San Francisco held a dedication ceremony at the airfield, officially named the Mills Field Municipal Airport of San Francisco, on May 7, 1927, on the 150 acre cow pasture.
 The land was leased from the Mills Estate in an agreement made with Ogden L. Mills who oversaw the large tracts of property originally acquired by his grandfather, the banker Darius O. Mills.
 San Francisco purchased the property and the surrounding area expanding the site to 1112 acre beginning in August 1930.
 The airport's name was officially changed to San Francisco Airport in 1931 upon the purchase of the land.
-"International" was added at the end of World War II as overseas service rapidly expanded.
+"International" was added to the name at the end of World War II as overseas service rapidly expanded.

-The “SFO” was derived from when the airport used to be called “San Francisco-Oakland Airport” but has since dropped the “Oakland” part of the name.